Dear readers of ADxS.org, please forgive the disruption.

 Only the overall view of the results leads to a definite diagnosis.

-We present many appropriate and less appropriate medications for ADHD as well as possible non-drug treatment pathways.
+We present many appropriate and less appropriate medications for ADHD, as well as possible non-drug treatment pathways.
 Particularly important is the comparison of effect sizes of the different treatment options. ⇒ Treatment and therapy

 There is no one-size-fits-all, one-size-fits-all treatment for ADHD.
 Each treatment must be tailored to the individual symptom expression and the personal circumstances and personality traits of the person affected.
 Therefore, an individual medical history and case-by-case assessment is always required.

 From a scientific point of view, the procedure described below makes sense in most cases and thus forms a basic intellectual framework. ⇒ ADHD Treatment Guide

 The second step Is to take acute measures.
 As a rule, this is primarily an appropriate and carefully adjusted medication.
 The acute medication enables the patient to experience what a symptom-free life feels like, so that this can be anchored for several months as the target state, which is aimed for with the therapeutic measures in the third step.
 Usually, it is only when dopamine levels are normalized by stimulants that adequate learning and therapeutic ability is achieved.
 Dopamine is neurotrophic, i.e. necessary for the anchoring of learning experiences.

-⇒ Sleep problems in ADHD.
+In the third step, various therapeutic measures are taken with the aim of making medication dispensable.
+In the short term, stressors in the environment should be reduced and sleep problems aggressively addressed. ⇒ Sleep problems in ADHD.
 In the medium term, mindfulness-based therapies such as mindfulness-based behavior therapy (MBCT), mindfulness training (MBSR) are recommended.
 In the long term, neurofeedback, trauma therapies such as EMDR or DBT may be useful.
 In addition, environmental interventions, psychoeducation and group experiences occur.